branchwelder/web-technologies/projects/mp0_portfolio/README.md

 Once you are happy with your portfolio skeleton, deploy your site by committing and pushing your changes.
 Like before, this should automatically update your site on Github Pages.
 Submit your work via the Canvas assignment.
-(It will just ask for the URL to your site.)
+(It will just ask for the URL to your deployed site.)